GrantEdwards/eCos-on-qemu/README.md

 directory named build-ecos will be created, and the build will be done in that directory.
 Again, the CDL options can be changed by editing the buildecos.sh script file.

+If the "--vga" command line option is specified, then the eCos configuration will be modified so that the virtual machine's VGA/keyboard console channel will be used by default for diagnostic I/O (e.g. diag_printf() output).

 ### setup.sh